The Visitor (2007 feature film): Plot

 Tarek's mother, Mouna, unexpectedly arrives from her home in Michigan when she is unable to contact her son.
 Because she is also illegally in the States, she is also unable to visit him at the detention center.
 Hesitating, she accepts Walter's offer to stay in the apartment, and the two develop a friendship.
 Walter confesses his life is unfulfilling; he dislikes the single course he has taught for twenty years, and the book he is allegedly writing is nowhere near completion.
 It is revealed that Mouna's journalist husband died following a lengthy politically motivated imprisonment in Syria, and she is concerned about her son's future prospects if he is deported.
 The two begin to share a simple domestic existence, with Mouna preparing meals and Walter treating her to The Phantom of the Opera when she mentions her love for the original cast recording Tarek sent her as a gift.

 Without warning, Tarek is summarily deported back to Syria.
 Mouna, left with no one in the States, decides to follow him and to return to live there.
-On their final night, Mouna joins Walter for a comforting embrace in bed, blaming herself for all that has gone wrong.
+On their final night, Mouna joins Walter for a comforting embrace in bed, blaming herself for all that has gone wrong—years earlier, she received a deportation order for her and Tarek but threw out the documents, wanting instead for the two of them to stay in the United States.
 Walter sees her off at the airport the next day.
 Alone once again, Walter plays his drum on a subway platform, as Tarek once told him he himself would like to do some time.